Statistics

 obesity, behavioral problems, diabetes and more.

-A surreptitiously obtained Monsanto study was published in the January, 1990 issue of Pete Hardin's dairy industry newsletter MILKWEED.
+__________________________________A surreptitiously obtained Monsanto study was published in the January, 1990 issue of Pete Hardin's dairy industry newsletter MILKWEED.
 At that time, many Wisconsin dairymen were against Monsanto's genetically engineered bovine growth hormone.
 Although FDA was promoting that animal drug, one visionary dared to risk all by sharing TRUTH with his peers.

 Monsanto and FDA claimed that the genetically engineered bovine growth hormone was safe for dairy cows.
 The actual data indicated otherwise.